Dighton Lawn Edging Services

 - Natural Stone/Brick: 3-8/ft; permeable; permanent; ideal for Historic Districts

 - Poured Concrete Curbing: 4-10/ft; most durable; 25+ years; withstands freeze-thaw cycles Installation requires excavation to 6-8 inches (frost line 36-48 inches), a 3/4" crushed stone base, setting bed sand, and compacted backfill.
-Materials should be selected for freeze-thaw resistance, UV stability, and salt tolerance, especially in roadside applications.
+Materials must resist freeze-thaw, UV, and salt, and accommodate glacial till expansion and contraction.
+Consult the USDA Web Soil Survey for site-specific recommendations.

 Seasonal Edging Calendar & Weather Timing for Dighton's Climate Zone 6b

-Dighton is located in USDA Zone 6b, with optimal lawn edging periods in spring (April-May) after ground thaw and before peak growth, and in fall (September-October) for winter protection.
-Summer (June-August) offers good soil conditions but avoid extreme heat above 90°F. Edging should not be performed in winter (November-March) due to frozen ground.
-Monitor weather through NWS Boston/Norton or NWS Albany for soil moisture and temperature, ensuring at least 50°F for concrete curing.
-Avoid muddy conditions in glacial till or clay soils, and coordinate with municipal schedules for street tree pruning and sidewalk cleaning.
-Consider plant and wildlife needs, especially during breeding seasons.
+Dighton falls within USDA Zone 6b, with optimal edging in spring (April-May) after ground thaw and before peak growth.
+Summer (June-August) offers good soil conditions but avoid extreme heat above 90°F. Fall (September-October) is ideal for preparing edges for winter, while winter (November-March) should be avoided due to frozen ground.
+Monitor weather via NWS Boston/Norton for soil moisture and temperature (minimum 50°F for concrete curing).
+Avoid muddy glacial till or clay and severe weather.
+Coordinate with municipal schedules for street tree pruning and sidewalk cleaning, and minimize stress on adjacent plantings and wildlife during sensitive periods.

 Stormwater Management & MS4 Compliance During Edging Operations in Dighton

-Edging operations in Dighton must comply with MS4 requirements under the Clean Water Act and MassDEP Stormwater Standards.
-Prevent soil and debris from entering storm drains and protect catch basins by maintaining proper material staging and immediate cleanup.
-Drainage integration is essential—maintain natural flow patterns and prevent pooling, especially in glacial till or clay soils, by using permeable materials like stone or brick where appropriate.
-During construction, control dust and slurry (wet cutting), and coordinate with EPA NPDES for larger projects.
+Edging activities must comply with MS4 requirements under the Clean Water Act to prevent soil and debris from entering storm drains.
+Protect catch basins and maintain natural drainage patterns, especially in glacial till or clay soils, to avoid pooling.
+Use permeable materials like stone or brick where possible.
+During construction, promptly clean debris from streets and sidewalks, stage materials properly, and control dust or slurry (wet cutting).
+Adhere to MassDEP Stormwater Standards and coordinate with EPA NPDES for larger projects.
 Long-term, proper edging improves drainage and supports green infrastructure.

 Dighton Public Works